Skip to content

 If your plan has a low-cost real estate index fund (under 0.20% expense ratio), allocating 5 to 10% of your 401(k) to it is a reasonable approach.
 The tax-deferred nature of the 401(k) handles the REIT dividend tax issue automatically.

-Option 5: Real estate notes and debt investing
+Option 5: Real estate debt investing

 Debt investing is more complex and carries different risks than equity investing.
 For beginners, stick with REIT ETFs.